MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_Arrays.md

 ```

 You can also create and initialize an array by using the range operator (`..`).
-The following example creates an array named containing the values 5 through 8.
+The following example creates an array containing the values 5 through 8.

 ```powershell
 $B = 5..8